 New breweries planned for Georgia | 2017 Edition

 A year has passed since Beer Guys Radio launched and the Georgia craft beer scene has grown quite a bit since then.
-We tracked the progress of new breweries in Georgia for 2016 in this post.
+We tracked the progress of new Georgia breweries for 2016 in this post.
 Here’s a quick recap:

 Georgia Brewery Growth in 2016

 - 3 new brewpubs opened in Georgia